darbyfrey/rdio-service/README.md

 ```
 ### Extra Links

-What a perfectly constructed service!
-We're so honored :bow:

-If your service makes heavy use of other gems or API's, imbue us with that knowledge in the form of

 - [Rdio Web Service API](http://www.rdio.com/developers/docs/web-service/index/)
 - [Rdio Web Playback API](http://www.rdio.com/developers/docs/web-playback/index/)
 - [Rdio Web Playback jQuery Library](http://www.rdio.com/developers/docs/libraries/jquery/)